freevo/kaa-base/_sources/async/coroutines.txt

  * write sequentially flowing code involving potentially blocking tasks (e.g. socket IO) that is actually completely non-blocking
- * "time slice" large, computationally expensive tasks to avoid blocking
+ * "time slice" large, computationally expensive tasks to avoid blocking the mainloop for extended periods of time (which would prevent timers, IO handlers, and other coroutines from running)
  * help solve complex problems involving state `without using explicit state machines <http://eli.thegreenplace.net/2009/08/29/co-routines-as-an-alternative-to-state-machines/>`_

 In the event where blocking is unavoidable, and the duration of the block is